-1.1.1 Introduction
+1.2 Introduction

 Geographic Information System (GIS) helps to manage spatial and non-spatial information in a very efficient way.
-Properly managed data and information helps in better territorial planning and decision making.
-In GIS, data about real-world objects is drawn quickly and can be displayed using the different attribute fields stored in GIS databases.
+Properly managed data and information help in better territorial planning and decision making.
+In GIS, data about real-world objects are drawn quickly and can be displayed using the different attribute fields stored in GIS databases.
 A typical GIS data is shown in Figure 1.